spraakbanken/korp-frontend-sb/test/testcases.md

 **Links to restricted corpora**

 - Login
+- Select a restricted corpora
 - Search in simple
 - Select a non-default "compile based on"-attribute
 - Turn on word picture
 - Perform search
-- Switch to another page
+- Switch to another page in the KWIC
 - Copy link and then log out
 - Open link in a new tab
 - Login prompt should appear - login